josh1248/cvwo-assignment-24-backend/README.md

   - models contain the structs we expect to use, and form the M part of the MVC that handles data and interacts with the DB.
   - should probably keep a secret file for duplication in database, so that users can type their own password.
 TODO: Allow user setup to copy some preset configuration file, then fill in their own postgres details.

+current design: MVC.
+- routers direct URLs to appropriate controllers
+- controllers communicate with models
+- models communicate with SQLite for data.
+- models return Golang data. controllers then convert Golang data to JSON data with appropriate headers using go-gin functions.

 # How to initialize (self dev log)
 Set up working import statements within my repository with the following:
 - Commit this template repo into github.
 I used a dummy package called `repotest` with some trivial public functions to check for linkage later.